nissan/nrd-starter-app/README.md

   - storybook will run on port 3006
 - `sample-fast-api`: A sample API using the Python-based FastAPI framework, example app
   - runs on port 3007
+- `demo`: A sample barebone REST API in Java using the Spring Boot framework
+  - runs on port 3008

 ### Utilities